Bear Put Spread

 General Description

-Entering a bear put spread typically entails buying in-the-money puts and selling out-of-the-money puts.
+Entering a bear put spread entails buying higher strike puts and selling an equal number of lower strike puts (same expiration month).

 The Thinking